Guide To Paris' Musée Marmottan Monet

 I mention her (not Renoir) because, predictably, as a woman, she has received less acclaim than her male peers.

-Seeing the museum works, especially the water lilies, seemingly for the very first time, gave me pause.
+Seeing the museum's art works, especially the water lilies, seemingly for the very first time, gave me pause.
 I wondered what other things I’d missed or forgotten or wrongfully ignored.
 Probably a lot.
 I don't know if there's a lesson here.

 Maybe I should actively reassess some of my other opinions.